-Smart hiring: Don’t make a hasty decision to fill an empty seat.
+Smart hiring tips: Don’t make a hasty decision

 When you’re building a team, you don’t just want to fill a seat—you want to find the right person, and you want to do it fast.
 But rushing into hiring can be a huge mistake.
 Because while finding the right person takes time and can be costly, filling the position with the wrong candidate costs even more.

 We’ve talked a lot about how to calculate turnover costs.
 According to a Human Capital Benchmarking Report from the Society for Human Resource Management, the average cost-per-hire is $4,129.
 But when you’re accounting for benchmark employee cost, vacant position coverage cost, cost to fill the vacant position, onboarding and orientation costs, and productivity ramp-up costs, the numbers can skyrocket rapidly.

 Just take a look at this final turnover cost calculation.
 It shows estimated turnover costs for a 200-person company with a 19 percent employee turnover rate based on an annual employee salary of $50,000.